BlessYAHU/BlessYAHU/README.md

 •  Front end development with React, Nextjs, Nodejs

-•  .NET development with C#, MVC, WebAPI
+•  .NET development in Azure with Azure C#

-•  Azure cloud services

 •  Agile methodologies and best practices

 •  Functional Programming and Category Theory in Javascript.

 •  Hacking on [Tanstack Router](https://tanstack.com/router/latest)

+•  How Much I like pattern matching and the Pipe operator.

 <br />